-where obj is some expression denoting an object of class T. In the body of method m, the keyword this refers to object obj.
+where obj is some expression denoting an object of class T. In the body of method m, the keyword this denotes the same object as obj.

-• A static method m in class T is called with arguments a and b (say) by writing:
+(b) A static method m in class T is called with arguments a and b (say) by writing: